 Almost 25-years after the Good Friday Agreement, relationships north-south and east-west are evolving and changing.
 In this context, what are the issues that are relevant and to be considered as we think of our future?
-The Detail, in partnership with the Irish Times, is publishing a series of articles which will explore daily cross-Border activity on the island of Ireland.
+The Detail is publishing a series of articles which will explore daily cross-Border activity on the island of Ireland.
 The former editor of the Impartial Reporter newspaper, Denzil McDaniel, introduces the series while below, in the first of our stories, Rory Winters examines current all-island health services through the work of the All-Ireland Institute of Hospice and Palliative Care.

 IT has been about a decade since 62-year-old County Mayo man, John Joyce, was diagnosed with cancer.

 He had an operation and then returned for treatment six months later when he underwent a further operation and 36 radiotherapy sessions.
 While he felt ok for five or six months, Mr Joyce then found out he had a tumour in his head.